 - Select a server or server location.
 Your new IP address will be that of this server.

 - Click the Connect button or double-tap the server to initiate a connection.

 - Once the connection has been established, you will have a new IP address.
 To confirm, Google “what’s my IP?”
 Your new IP address should be different than in step one.

 Here’s a video of how to hide your IP address with a VPN

-Most commercial VPN providers, including ExpressVPN, use shared IP addresses, meaning that all VPN users connected to the same server are hidden behind the same IP address–that of the VPN server.
+Most commercial VPN providers, including NordVPN, use shared IP addresses, meaning that all VPN users connected to the same server are hidden behind the same IP address–that of the VPN server.

 A VPN that uses shared IP addresses not only hides your real IP address, it makes you indistinguishable from all the other users.
 Your online activity cannot be traced back to a single user, adding a significant layer of anonymity.

 If you’re serious about hiding your IP address, it’s vital to get a VPN with these features: